baobabsoluciones/flowing-basin/flowing_basin/rl_data/baselines/G1/README.md

  - Flow smoothing parameter set to 0.
  - Startup and limit zone penalty of 0€.

-**NOTE**: the solutions will be calculated in the pso-rbo-parameters-and-milp-comparison branch.
+**NOTE**: the MILP solutions were calculated in the `pso-rbo-parameters-and-milp-comparison` branch (which has the most updated version of the MILP model).